-Citron tea is something I’ve started to make at home once it begins to get cold outside in December.
-Drinking a glass right before bed helps me relax.
+Korean honey citron tea is something I’ve started to make at home once it begins to get cold outside in December.
+Similar to my favorite decaffeinated herbal tea, drinking a glass before bedtime helps me relax.
 Naturally packed with vitamin C, citron tea is a time-tested cold and flu remedy in Korea and Japan.
 Soothe your soul and a sore throat!Jump to Recipe

 If you’re into watching Korean dramas on Netflix, you may have noticed this drink.